 Warning: Backup any data on the affected drives before you perform the update.

-The links to the Barracuda ES.2 SN06 SATA firmware file and a program to create a bootable USB drive are below.
 A PC with an on-board SATA controller and an external USB bootable drive are required for this update.

 Note: This SN06 firmware is only for the above SATA models when attached to ATTO ExpressSAS RAID or ExpressSAS Host Bus Adapters.
 SATA models attached to internal SATA controllers or non-ATTO SAS controllers do not need to be updated to SN06.